ASFOpenSARlab/opensarlab-notebooks/NISAR/README.md

 Go to https://github.com/asfadmin/asf-jupyter-notebooks, select the *my_custom_branch_name* branch and create a Pull Request.

-Using the email address used during OpenSARLab signup, send an email:
+Using the email used during signup, send an email to ASF with the following information:

 ```
     TO: uaf-jupyterhub-asf@alaska.edu
     SUBJECT: NISAR Science Team GitHub PR
+    BODY: [copy-paste the URL to the Pull Request here] has been created.
+Please review and merge.
 ```

-An administrator from ASF will review the changes and merge the request.
+An administrator from ASF will review the changes.
+If there are any concerns with the PR, the admin will communicate via email.
+If the PR looks good, the admin will merge the request.
+Confirmation will be sent via an email.